 5 minutes -and one piercing glare at the back of Naru's head- later, the team of investigators arrived at the hallway containing their base.

-Along their way down the dreary hall the group passed by the room containing the remains as well as a few cops that were hustling about inside the old room, all hard at work on their assigned tasks.
+Along their way down the dreary hall the group passed by the room containing the corpse as well as a few cops that were hustling about inside the old room, all hard at work on their assigned tasks.

 After reaching the base doors they all filed in one at a time.
 Yasu was the last to reach the entrance but right when he was about to enter a voice that sounded vaguely familiar caught his attention.

 Hearing the insult along with the voice caused Yasu to quickly flick his head back down the hall in the direction that they had come from, hoping to catch a glimpse of the one that the voice belonged to.
-By the time he turned though, all he could see was a rather tall, dark haired man walking next to a young woman and only the back of her body since she was turned to face her companion, standing before the room that the police were currently busy investigating.
-As the sight of the woman's light brown and red tinted hair met his eyes he could only recal one person that he'd ever known to have that particular shade of brunette.
+By the time he turned though, all he could see was a rather tall, dark-haired man walking next to a young woman and only the back of her body since she was turned to face her companion, standing before the room that the police were currently busy investigating.
+As the sight of the woman's light brown and red-tinted hair met his eyes he could only recall one person that he'd ever known to have that particular shade of brunette.
 What really cemented his suspicions though was when she turned around to face the entrance of the room.

 Soooo...what do ya think?
 Like?
 Don't like?
 Suggestions?
 Let me know!